FNS Discretionary Grants

 There are many terms of art in the grants management field.
 FNS has compiled a list of these terms on a separate page.
 If there are others you think should be added, please send them to our FM Web Page Coordinator:

-Compliance with cost principles
+Administrative Responsibilities - Compliance with cost principles

 Grantees must use care in the administration of Federal funds.
 The Office of Management and Budget determines the policies regarding allowable and unallowable costs for grant funds.
 Grantees should familiarize themselves with documents called “OMB Circulars” which affect their use of Federal funds.
 The OMB Circulars relating to the grants are: